GraphicsBlast

 There's no problem initialising everything, but we've just gone for the modules we'll actually use for now to keep our program lean.
 Note that in older versions of SDL, there was a flag to just initialise everything.
 This flag was probably abused by a lot of people who used it as a shortcut, but it has recently been removed I think probably to force people to actually think about what they need.

-If SDL did initialise correctly, our code can continue:
+If SDL did initialise correctly, our code can continue and we can begin creating our window:

 printf("Unable to initialise SDL: %s\n", SDL_GetError());